judge-r/beautiful-jekyll/aboutme.md

 ## This Website & Learning how to Code ##

-Over the past year or so, I have been teaching myself how to code in several different languages including: C/C++, R, Markdown, HTML, CSS, and JavaScript.
-I knew absolutely no programming at all before I started my research project and realized I wanted to learn after realizing how valuable it is in many fields.
+Over the past two years, I have been teaching myself how to code in several different languages including: C/C++, R, Markdown, HTML, CSS, and JavaScript.
+I knew absolutely no programming at all before I started my research project as a senior at Northeastern.
+I wanted to learn after realizing how valuable it can be for research consulting.
 In my opinion, basic programming should be a core class requirement for all STEM majors in higher education.
-I learned enough programming to get this website up and running, and I am excited to continue learning.
+I learned enough programming to get this website up and running, and I am excited to continue developing my skills.

 ## Running ##